rethink121/GrabCaster.Framework/Readme.md

 The author is happy to receive any kind of contribution or collaboration, you can contact the author by [email](mailto:nino.crudele@live.com "email") or through the [GrabCaster Site](http://grabcaster.io "GrabCaster Site").

-# GrabCaster License

-TBD
-The key points are:

-* There is no cost to license the software or the source code, it is available to you to download.
-* You can build it and deploy it as many times as you like.
-* You can redistribute it, in executable or source-code form, to anyone you like, as long as you do so also under the license rules.
-* You are free to modify the source code, either for your own purposes or to provide to others.
-However, the license requires that you contribute these modifications (in legal terms, derivative works) back to the community by creating a pull request in GitHub.

 # External Licenses

 #### StackExchange.Redis is used in GrabCaster.Framework.Dcp.Redis component